genaforvena/tikziod-thinking/README.md

 - Each input text is displayed as a separate paragraph, prefixed with "Text 1:", "Text 2:", etc.
 - Words that appear in more than one text are highlighted in bold and assigned a unique typeface.
 - The font size of each word is proportional to its frequency across all texts.
+- Above each word, there's a small counter showing two numbers:
+  - The left number indicates the current occurrence of the word within all texts.
+  - The right number shows the total occurrences of the word across all texts.
 - More frequent words appear larger, while less frequent words appear smaller.
 - The sizing uses a combination of linear and logarithmic scaling to ensure readability while still representing frequency differences.